The Editors’ Quote of the Day:

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
-We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, some extra coverage of wildlife issues in the American Redoubt, especially those elusive wolverines!
+We also mention companies located in the American Redoubt region that are of interest to preppers and survivalists.
+Today, news about over-reliance on GPS vehicle navigation.
+(See the Central & Eastern Oregon section.)

 o o o